Loading...

 How to consume Oranges | Tea With Milk And Sugar without glucose spikes

-Reduce the amount of sugar you add to your tea or consider using a natural sweetener like stevia or monk fruit.
+Reduce the portion size of the oranges and the amount of sugar added to your tea.
+Consider using a natural sweetener like stevia or reducing the sugar incrementally to adjust your taste buds over time.

 Stay Hydrated